sunshowers-code/rust-cli-recommendations/README.md

 git clone https://github.com/sunshowers-code/rust-cli-recommendations/ --branch gh-pages
 ```

-then pointing your web browser to `rust-cli-recommendations/index.html`.
+then pointing your web browser at `rust-cli-recommendations/index.html`.

-Issues containing recommendations and PRs are welcome!
-However, I get to make the final call: if your opinions diverge from mine, you're welcome to fork this project.
+Suggestions for changes and pull requests are welcome!
+However, please be OK with me not accepting your suggestions.
+If your opinions diverge from mine, please feel free to fork this project under the license terms listed below.

 ## License

 This document, other than inline code snippets, is licensed under [CC BY 4.0].
-This means that you are welcome to share or adapt this material as long as you give appropriate credit.
+This means that you are welcome to share, adapt or modify this material as long as you give appropriate credit.

 Code snippets included in this document are licensed under [CC0 1.0].
 The author(s) have waived all of their rights to the work worldwide under copyright law, to the extent allowed by law.